 Examples of compensation amounts for a UK lung disease claim

-Examples of how much compensation you can expect for a lung disease claim settlement for pain and suffering in 2017 and 2018, include:
+Examples of how much compensation you can expect for a lung disease claim settlement for pain and suffering in 2018, include:

 1. Temporary bronchitis average claim payouts